Just A Mild Concussion? It May Increase Your Dementia Risk

 If you have suffered a concussion due to someone else’s actions, you may be entitled to claim damages.
 Some scenarios where this is possible include:

-- Car accident or any other traffic accident
+- Car accident, motorcycle accident, bicycle accident or any other traffic accident

 - Slip-and-fall accident in someone’s unsafe property